tlswg/tls13-spec/draft-ietf-tls-tls13.md

 > The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and the client's "key_share" extension was acceptable.
-If the client proposed groups are not acceptable by the server, it will respond with a "handshake_failure" fatal alert.
+If it is not able to find an acceptable set of parameters, the server will respond with a "handshake_failure" fatal alert.

 Structure of this message: